Sophie Ellis-Bextor at Union Chapel

 Photo: Mike Garnell

-For further information about Sophie Ellis-Bextor and future events visit here.
+For further information and future events visit Sophie Ellis-Bextor’s website here.

 Watch the video for Young Blood here: